 The fuel tank had been filled in December, according to a city employee.

-City Administrator Carl Geffken said Friday city crews dug out the contaminated soil from around the tank and a nearby section of the stream and loaded it in two plastic-lined, 20-cubic-yard dumpsters provided by the Sanitation Department.
+Fort Smith City Administrator Carl Geffken said Friday that city crews had dug out the contaminated soil from around the tank and a nearby section of the stream and loaded it in two plastic-lined, 20-cubic-yard dumpsters provided by the Sanitation Department.
 He didn't say how the city would dispose of the contaminated soil.

-Geffken said two oak trees near the tank had to be cut down so workers could removed the soil in the root system that had been contaminated by the fuel.
+Geffken said two oak trees had to be cut down so workers could remove the soil in the root system that had been contaminated by the fuel.

 "We've been staying on top of it.
 We've inspected it every day, several times a day, to see how everything is going," Geffken said.
 "At this point, there's no sheen [from the fuel] on collected water so we believe everything is up and everything is moving forward well."

 He said the spill was reported to the Arkansas Department of Environmental Quality.
-Department spokesman Kelly Robinson said Thursday she didn't believe that the city would submit a formal report on the spill until after the remediation was completed.
+Department spokesman Kelly Robinson said Thursday that she did not believe that the city would submit a formal report on the spill until after the remediation was completed.

-Fort Smith's Fire Department and others responded to the report of the spill.
+The Fort Smith Fire Department and others responded to the report of the spill.
 Fire Capt.
-Evan Gallant said in a report the tank was leaking.
+Evan Gallant said in a report that the tank was leaking.
 The ground around it was covered with fuel, he said, and it was running into the stream.
-Firefighters tried several ways to stop the leak and finally slowed it but couldn't stop it.
+Responding firefighters tried several ways to stop the leak and finally slowed it but could not stop it.